Bellubera: Service history and configuration changes

-In 1948, Bellubera, along with Balgowlah, Baragoola, was fitted with the larger wheelhouse/cabin structures that they would sport until the rest of their ferry careers.
-In 1954, she was taken to the State Dockyard where she was partially replated, repainted, and re-engined with three seven-cylinder British Thompson-Houston diesel engines that drove 2 English Electric electric engines.
+In 1948, Bellubera, along with Balgowlah and Baragoola, was fitted with the larger wheelhouse/cabin structures that they would sport until the rest of their ferry careers.
+In 1954, she was taken to the State Dockyard where she was partially replated, repainted, and re-engined with three seven-cylinder British Thompson-Houston diesel engines that drove two English Electric electric engines.

 Misadventures

-Due to many misfortunes, she was nicknamed the Hoodoo Ship.
+Due to many misfortunes, she was nicknamed the "Hoodoo Ship".
 She collided with at least four vessels, sinking two of them, seven people died through direct association with the ferry and at least seven people fell or jumped off the ferry.